Skip to content

 The viewer had to feel as if they were on a visual roller coaster, where the camera never stops for a second and constantly moves through shifting spaces.

-This video blends reality and surrealism — like a CGI dream where the impossible feels natural.
+Reality and surrealism — like a CGI dream where the impossible feels natural.

 I was inspired, among other things, by Red Hot Chili Peppers – Californication, which back in the 2000s predicted the kind of digital aesthetics we now see in the AI era.